tagspaces/documentation/docs/search.md

 ## Search query

 The search query consists of two parts.
-The first one is just a simple free text for which is searched in the index.
+The first one is just a simple free text that is searched in the index.
 The second component is a list of tags.
-Here you define very precise the query by including and excluding tags.
-You can use the following shortcuts to add, remove or exclude certain tags.
+Here, you can define a more precise query by including and excluding tags.
+You can use the following shortcuts to add, remove, or exclude certain tags:

-- `+` - will add the tag in the **Must contain all of the tags** field - logical AND
+- `+` - Will add the tag to the **Must contain all of the tags** field - logical AND
-- `|` - will add the tat in the **At least one tag** field - logical OR
+- `|` - Will add the tag to the **At least one tag** field - logical OR
-- `-` - will add the tags in the **None of these tags** field - logical exclusion
+- `-` - Will add the tag to the **None of these tags** field - logical exclusion

-The tags specified here will be visible in the search options described in the previous [paragraph](#search-for-tagged-entries)
+The tags specified here will be visible in the search options described in the previous [paragraph](#search-for-tagged-entries).

 <CenteredVideo
     caption="Searching for tags"